 - The repentance of the jailer is signaled by his washing Paul's and Silas' wounds and sharing a meal with them.

 - Rejoicing, a theme of Paul in his later letter to the Philippians (Philippians 3:1, 4:4-7), is also a part of this conversion experience.

 Belief in the Lord Jesus, baptism, repentance, and joy are all part of what it means in Acts to come to Christ!

 I praise you, O God, for being the source of our joy even in the middle of our deepest challenges.
-Thank you for this example of such wide swings in human emotion — Paul and Silas' praise under persecution, the despair of the jailer at fearing the loss of prisoners, the tenderness of a meal and washing wounds of these people together, faith in Jesus as Lord, baptism in the middle of the night, and joy at receiving salvation.
+Thank you for this example of such wide swings in human emotions — Paul and Silas' praise under persecution, the despair of the jailer at fearing the loss of prisoners, the washing of wounds and the tenderness of a meal for these people together, faith in Jesus as Lord, baptism in the middle of the night, and joy at receiving salvation.
 Only you, O LORD, can ransom life's greatest treasures out of moments of deepest darkness.
 I thank you for sending Jesus to be the light that leads us out of our deepest darkness!
-In Jesus' name, I pray.
+In his name, I pray.
 Amen.